-Upon the successful completion of a post-IPO offering of the Company's Common Shares or other equity securities (including securities issued as consideration in an acquisition), the Company will grant the Manager options to purchase Common Shares in an amount equal to 10% of the number of Common Shares being sold in the offering (or if the issuance relates to equity securities other than the Company's Common Shares, options to purchase a number of Common Shares equal to 10% of the gross capital raised in the equity issuance divided by the fair market value of a common share as of the date of issuance), with an exercise price equal to the offering price per share paid by the public or other ultimate purchaser or attributed to such securities in connection with an acquisition (or the fair market value of a common share as of the date of the equity issuance if it relates to equity securities other than our Common Shares).
+Upon the successful completion of a post-IPO offering of the Company's Common Shares or other equity securities (including securities issued as consideration in an acquisition), the Company will grant the Manager options to purchase Common Shares in an amount equal to 10% of the number of Common Shares being sold in the offering (or if the issuance relates to equity securities other than the Company's Common Shares, options to purchase a number of Common Shares equal to 10% of the gross capital raised in the equity issuance divided by the fair market value of a common share as of the date of issuance), with an exercise price equal to the offering price per share paid by the public or other ultimate purchaser or attributed to such securities in connection with an acquisition (or the fair market value of a Common Share as of the date of the equity issuance if it relates to equity securities other than our Common Shares).
 Any ultimate purchaser of Common Shares for which such options are granted may be an affiliate of Fortress.
-1,262,362 options were granted to the Manager for the year ended December 31, 2019.
+129,988 options were granted to the Manager for the year ended December 31, 2020.

-Fortress, through its affiliates, and principals of Fortress held 1,180,092 common shares, and Fortress, through its affiliates, held options relating to an additional 2,088,704 common shares, representing approximately 3.8% of our common shares on a fully diluted basis, as of December 31, 2019.
+Fortress, through its affiliates, and principals of Fortress held 1,180,092 Common Shares, and Fortress, through its affiliates, held options relating to an additional 2,218,692 Common Shares, representing approximately 3.9% of our Common Shares on a fully diluted basis, as of December 31, 2020.

-Below is a summary of the fees and other amounts earned by our Manager in connection with services performed for us during fiscal year 2019 (in thousands):
+Below is a summary of the fees and other amounts earned by our Manager in connection with services performed for us during fiscal year 2020 (in thousands):

-2019
+2020

-Management Fee (1) \$14,828
+Management Fee (1) \$18,519

-Incentive Allocations \$21,231
+Incentive Allocations \$ -

-Expense Reimbursements (2) \$14,416
+Expense Reimbursements (2) \$11,633

 (1) We pay our Manager a management fee, which is determined by taking the average value of total equity (excluding non-controlling interests) determined on a consolidated basis in accordance with GAAP at the end of the two most recently completed months multiplied by an annual rate of 1.50%, and is payable monthly in arrears in cash.
-Manager uses the proceeds from its management fee in part to pay compensation to its officers and employees who, notwithstanding that certain of them also are our officers and directors, receive no cash compensation directly from us
+Manager uses the proceeds from its management fee in part to pay compensation to its officers and employees who, notwithstanding that certain of them also are our officers and directors, receive no cash compensation directly from us.

 (2) The Management Agreement provides that we will pay or reimburse our Manager and its affiliates for performing certain legal, accounting, due diligence tasks and other services that outside professionals or outside consultants otherwise would perform, provided that such costs and reimbursements are no greater than those which would be paid to outside professionals or consultants.
 The Manager is responsible for all of its other costs incident to the performance of its duties under the Management Agreement, including compensation of the Manager's employees, rent for facilities and other "overhead" expenses; the Company will not reimburse the Manager for these expenses.
-For the year ended December 31, 2019, reimbursable expenses consisted of \$11.0 million recorded as general and administrative expenses and \$3.4 million as acquisition and transaction expenses.